 When credit card interest is and isn't charged?

 You may have heard of the term cycle period.
-It's the beginning and end of a spending period, which is usually one month.
-For example, the 1st – 30th April is a cycle period.
+It's the beginning and end of a spending period, which typically works out to be one month.
+For example, the 1st – 30th April is considered a cycle period.

 After a cycle period has ended, the bank will issue a customer with a credit card bank statement.
 On the statement, it will show the cycle period date and the amount spend on the card during the cycle period.
 Totaled up are all transactions made during the month and set as the closing balance.